Archisman-Mridha/microservices-with-kubernetes-template/README.md

 ## Conventions

-- In RabbitMQ, if name of a queue is **profile**, that means, the messages in the queue will be consumed by the profile microservice.
+- In RabbitMQ, if the name of a queue is **profile**, that means, the messages in the queue will be consumed by the profile microservice.

 - Docker build commands are executed from the root of the project.

+- A `message` is used to communicate between 2 microservices.